 Another juice to consider is pure blueberry juice.
 Drink 1-2 glasses a day.

-Eat plenty of water-rich fruits and vegetables like celery and melon, especially watermelon.
-Maybe it’s time to hop on that celery juice cleanse after all!
+Eat plenty of water-rich fruits and vegetables like celery and melon, especially watermelon. (source)

 Lastly, you will want to up your intake of probiotic-rich foods such as sauerkraut, live yogurt, kombucha, kefir, and other cultured sources of good bacteria to help rebuild immunity.